Neguinho (futsal player, born 2000): Career

 Born in São Paulo, he was revealed by SC Corinthians futsal, the team he played for from 2019 to 2021, participating in 35 matches and scoring 5 goals.
 He was part of winning the Brazilian Super Cup in 2020.
 He transferred to Palma Futsal at the end of 2021, but without being able to establish himself, his transfer was transferred to Noia FS and Ribera Navarra FS, still in the Spanish first division.
 Finally, he was loaned to Atlântico de Erechim, the team with which he won the Liga Nacional Brasiliera in 2023.
 In 2024, back to Palma Futsal, he was part of the conquest of the 2023–24 UEFA Futsal Champions League.
 Before 2024–25 season he was bought by Barcelona but was loaned back to Palma Futsal.

-Champion of the 2024 Copa América with the Brazil futsal team, Neguinho was called up to play in the 2024 FIFA Futsal World Cup.
+Champion of the 2024 Copa América with the Brazilian national team, Neguinho was called up to play in the 2024 FIFA Futsal World Cup.